-We are happy to announce that Fullerton residents living in single family properties who wish to play a part in preserving honey bees and all other pollinators will now be able to keep bees towards those efforts.
+We are happy to announce that Fullerton residents living in single family properties who wish to play a part in preserving honey bees and improving the environment will now be able to keep bees towards those efforts.

 The City of Fullerton City Council voted on March 20, 2018 to approve an ordinance to allow residential beekeeping and ancillary uses in single-family neighborhoods.
 These actions to support beekeeping in Fullerton residential neighborhoods, will help our bee population and contribute towards making our city greener.
 The City is proud to work with the community in becoming a more sustainable City to confront the environmental crises of today, and bees and beekeepers, are a part of the solution.